Get News & Updates Directly To Your Inbox

 Opioids are drugs that ease pain.
 Simply put, they cut the strength of pain signals reaching the brain to curb pain.
 Doctors give them to treat pain linked to injury, dental work and surgery.

 Types of opioid painkillers include:

-Opioids are useful tools to take care of pain when taken the right way.
-When misused, though, they can lead to dependence, which can then lead to overdose or even accidental death.
+Opioids are helpful tools that relieve pain when taken the right way.
+When misused, though, they can lead to dependence – which can then lead to overdose or even accidental death.

-Opioids should only be prescribed after other choices are weighed, according to the the Centers for Disease Control and Prevention.
-Less addictive medications, exercise and massage or physical therapy may be less risky ways to handle pain.
+Opioids should only be prescribed after other choices are weighed.
+Less addictive drugs, exercise and massage or physical therapy may be less risky ways to handle pain.

-If you think that you've become reliant on opioids, talk with your doctor.
+If you think that you rely too much on opioids, talk with your doctor.
 It’s a common issue, so don't feel embarrassed.
-It is a complex link between you and your meds.
+There is a complex link between you and your meds.
 You can find help.
-Seeing that there might be a problem is the first step.
+Seeing you may have a problem is the first step.